serfrae/fsp-whitelist/README.md

 This program and it's associated client and blink permit users to register for a token presale.

+## Implementation
+This program allows for a whitelist-gated token sale.
+It supports both spl_token and spl_token_2022 accounts and is intended to be as feature-rich as possible while enabling a large range of customization options.

+The program is also optimised for parallel execution to avoid the typical bottlenecks: when registration begins and the token sale itself, these bottlenecks are caused by writes to the program's account state which may only occur once per slot.
+This program avoids these bottlenecks by enabling the seller to preload tokens into the ticket accounts so that when a token sale begins transfers are made from the ticket account to the user's token account and SOL is transferred from the user wallet to the ticket account's wallet, thus avoiding writes to the same account.
+The program is able to recognise whether the ticket account has been pre-loaded, if ticket accounts are not pre-loaded the program will transfer from the token vault instead.
+A seller can then sweep the accounts after the token sale has completed, all SOL and rent will be transferred into the designated treasury account.

+A seller may also define whether or not to permit users to register for the whitelist or add them manually by setting the flag `allow_registration`.
+When set to false, users will not be able to register, this may also be used to freeze registration for whatever purpose.

+A seller can set timestamps to automatically commence registration or token sales, or manually trigger these themselves using the `StartRegistration` or `StartTokenSale` instructions.

+It should be noted that providing a duration for each phase of the sale is optional, but is not recommended for the token sale, as a user will not be able to withdraw tokens/sol unless all tokens are distributed.
+There does however, exist a workaround, where a seller may terminate the user's ticket using the `RemoveUser` instruction to "burn" a ticket and transfer all tokens and sol back to themselves.

 ## Setup
 Deployment of this program costs approximately 2.4 SOL.